AckerApple/mega-aide/README.md

 ## 🎯 Issues chasing to fix

+- 🕹 The left players cannot move diagonally
+  - Player 1 and 4 cannot move diagonal while Player 2 and 3 can
 - 📺 I had a HDMI 2 with audio splitter, lets call it, added so I could connect additional devices and play audio through main speakers.
 It works but at half volume on any device I try.
 I have reviewed every LG tv setting on Tv and on every device.
 I cannot achieve high volume through megacade speakers from additional device
 -  💪 How do I map Smash Bros (latest one in there) buttons to my Megacade buttons?
 Only XBox controllers work
 - 🎬 ❌ None of the items in "Movies" will play